 Sizing and Fit

 Climbing harnesses typically come in four different sizes, from x-small to large.
-Each manufacturer has their own idea as to what measurements constitute each size and will usually display that information on their website.
-When sizing, we recommend that you try it on first with the lightest clothing you would be climbing in, say a pair of leggings and a tank top for the gym or a hot day, and make sure that the waist belt can cinch down almost all the way.
+Some manufacturers are even making adjustable models that can fit a wide range of sizes within a single dual-adjust harness, from x-small to medium, or medium to x-large.
+Each manufacturer has their own idea as to what measurements constitute each size and will usually display that information on its website.
+When sizing, we recommend that you try on a harness first with the lightest clothing you would be climbing in, say a pair of leggings and a tank top for the gym or a hot day, and make sure that the waist belt can cinch down almost all the way.
 This will give you more room to wear layers underneath it on colder days.
 If you size it too small (even if the waist belt buckle closes), the gear loops will probably be off-center and hard to use.
-If you fall on the cusp between two sizes, we'd generally recommend sizing up for that reason; however, you can always check out a different brand first as you might find a better fit somewhere else.
+If you fall on the cusp between two sizes, we'd generally recommend sizing up for that reason.

 Comfort

-We spend a lot of time discussing comfort in The Best Climbing Harness for Women Review, but we'll mention again how important this feature is when buying one.
 You could find a model that has all the extras you like and a super hi-tech design, but if it's uncomfortable to hang in, then what's the point?
-For example, we love the look and feel of the Arc'teryx AR-385a when climbing, hiking, and just sitting around at the crag, but when it came to hanging, the thin tape design of the leg loops dug into the backs of our thighs and was uncomfortable.
+Some harnesses offer an excellent look and feel when climbing, hiking, and just sitting around at the crag, but when it came to actually hanging for an extended period of time, it's a different story.
 And the reality of climbing is that we spend a lot of time hanging in our harnesses, whether it's at hanging belays on a multi-pitch route or working a sport climb.
+Pay attention to the padding around the waistband and the leg loops, as well as the width of the loops.
+As you might expect, the more padding and the more surface area, the more comfortable.
+In one case, a thin tape design of the leg loops dug into the backs of our thighs, causing discomfort.
+However, the webbing technology beneath the surface can make a huge difference in how your weight is distributed, and some minimalist-style harnesses can actually be quite comfortable.

 Leg Loops

-Harnesses come with a wide variety of leg loop styles - ranging from fulling fixed, to partially adjustable, to fully adjustable.
-Which style you prefer is a personal preference and also dictated by what style climbing you tend to do more often.
+Harnesses come with a wide variety of leg loop styles - ranging from fully fixed, to partially adjustable, to fully adjustable.
+Which style you prefer is a personal preference and also dictated by what style of climbing you tend to do most often.
 For some, an extra buckle and webbing flapping against the thigh or pressing into legs when chimneying can be annoying.
 On the flip side, a restricting leg loop can also be a total buzzkill.
-Also, if you plan to use your harness for summer sport climbing, where you may be wearing only leggings or shorts, and for ice or alpine climbing in winter, where a few more layers will be added, an adjustable leg loop is key.
+If you plan to use your harness for summer sport climbing, where you may be wearing only leggings or shorts, and for ice or alpine climbing in winter, where a few more layers will be added, an adjustable leg loop is key.

-Additionally, as mentioned above, women come in a variety of sized and leg width-to-waist variability.
-A fixed leg loop is great, but only if it fits us right.
-Ladies with larger legs relative to their waist size can have a difficult time finding a leg loop that fits, making an adjustable leg loop a great option.
+Additionally, as mentioned above, women come in a variety of sizes and leg width-to-waist variability.
+A fixed leg loop is great, but only if it fits you right.
+Ladies with larger legs relative to their waist size can have a difficult time finding a leg loop that fits, so an adjustable leg loop is essential.

 In general, we found that Arc'teryx harnesses have the tightest fixed leg loops and only accommodate the skinniest of legs.
 Mammut and Black Diamond seem to have a bit more wiggle room in their leg loops.
 Many Black Diamond models have a trakFIT feature that allows a bit of adjustability within the fixed elastic leg loop.
 Harnesses with this feature are some of our favorites, since they allow for a bit of adjustment, without the added bulk of a large buckle.